arunak7887/BMI-Project/README.md

 step 3:
 App.js

-1) Imports:imports necessary CSS files and the required modules from React including the useState hook.
+1)Imports:imports necessary CSS files and the required modules from React including the useState hook.

 2)Four state variables are defined: weight, height, bmi,and message